thisKonrad/Eadweard_Muybridge_Horse/README.md

 In the original Sequence there is a rider on the horse.
 I prefered the horse without a human being on his back.

-its wild free ... its running ... hi haa!
+its wild ...its free ... its running ... hey ho silver!